Krish-Depani/quiz-app/README.md

 1. Clone the repository
 2. Go to the `quiz-app` directory
 3. Go to the `backend` directory
+4. Add env variables to `.env` file
-4. Run `mvn spring-boot:run` to start the backend server (Make sure you have Maven & Java installed)
+5. Run `mvn spring-boot:run` to start the backend server (Make sure you have Maven & Java installed)
-5. Go to the `frontend` directory
+6. Go to the `frontend` directory
-6. Run `npm install` to install dependencies
+7. Run `npm install` to install dependencies
-7. Run `npm run dev` to start the frontend server
+8. Run `npm run dev` to start the frontend server
-8. Open your browser and go to [http://localhost:5173](http://localhost:5173)
+9. Open your browser and go to [http://localhost:5173](http://localhost:5173)

 ## If you like this project, please give it a 🌟.